ankit7540/IntensityCalbr/PythonModule/determine_C2/README.md

  - Scheme for the pure rotational Raman intensities from H<sub>2</sub>, HD and D<sub>2</sub>.
 This includes functions for computing the true intensities for a given temperature.
 If temperature is not needed as a fit variable then computation of spectra at some fixed temperature is also possible.
 Refer to the directory `rotationalRaman_H2_HD_D2` directory and the common directory within.

  - Scheme for vibration-rotation Raman intensities from H<sub>2</sub>, HD and D<sub>2</sub>.
 This is the most detailed part of the repo, and includes functions for computing the true intensities for a given temperature and further analysis based on these intensities.
 If temperature is not needed as a fit variable then computation of spectra at some fixed temperature is also possible.
-Refer to the directory `rotationalRaman_H2_HD_D2` directory and the common directory within.
+Refer to the directory `vibration_rotation_H2_HD_D2` directory and the common directory within.

 # Usage
 User supplied band area data arranged in 1D arrays are required.
 These should contain the band positions and experimental band intensities.
 Theoretical intensities will be computed within the program.
 These intensities will be updated during each iteration if temperature is included as a fit parameter.

 Requirements
 ----------------
 Python 2.7 or Python 3.x with NumPy, SciPy and math modules.
-Matplotlib required for plotting.
+Matplotlib is required for plotting.

 Usage
 ----------------